Theme

 What appears notable

-Based on the official materials, readers may want to notice the Japanese-centric framing, English support, zero-shot voice generation, style transfer examples, code-switching samples, local Gradio UI, Docker path, and vLLM option.
+The official materials are useful for checking the Japanese-centric framing, English support, zero-shot voice generation, style transfer examples, code-switching samples, local Gradio UI, Docker path, and vLLM option.

 Before using